rwynn/monstache-site/src/config.md

 This URL must point to the MongoDB `config` server.

 Monstache will read the list of shards using this connection and then setup a listener to react to new shards being added to the cluster at a later time.
+It will then setup a new direct connection to each shard to listen for events.

+!!! note ""
+	Setting the mongo-config-url is not necessary if you are using [change-stream-namespaces](#change-stream-namespaces).

 ## mongo-pem-file